lbormann/darts-voice/README.md

 Autodarts-voice transcribes your voice in realtime (offline) to control an autodarts-game.
 A running instance of https://github.com/lbormann/autodarts-caller is needed for processing commands.
 Autodarts-voice uses vosk. check it out: https://alphacephei.com/vosk

+On Linux you need to install PortAudio:

+    sudo apt-get install portaudio19-dev

 ## INSTALL INSTRUCTION

 ### Desktop-OS: